Skip to main content

 Attractive Relative Valuation

 In recent years, U.S. mid cap stocks have experienced underperformance, leading to a decrease in their overall valuation relative to U.S. large cap stocks.
-Currently, however, mid cap stocks are trading at a significant 27% discount compared to large caps, when measured by P/E (see Figure 4).
+Currently, however, mid cap stocks are trading at a significant 29% discount compared to large caps, when measured by P/E (see Figure 4).
 We consider this relative valuation to be a critical factor when evaluating mid cap stocks as an investment opportunity.

 Improved Portfolio Efficiency

-The lower correlation of mid cap stocks to large cap stocks can be an attractive feature for investors seeking diversification benefits (see Figure 5).
+The negative correlation of mid cap stocks to large cap stocks can be an attractive feature for investors seeking diversification benefits (see Figure 5).
 By adding mid cap stocks to a portfolio that already includes large cap stocks, we believe investors can potentially achieve a more balanced risk profile, improve portfolio efficiency, and reduce overall portfolio volatility.

 THE ALGER MID CAP GROWTH STRATEGY